East Brenham

 East Brenham Historic District is residential area located northeast of downtown Brenham, Texas.

-Comprising about nine city blocks, the district contains 79 contributing resources, primarily residential with a some commercial buildings and a church.
+Comprising about nine city blocks, the district contains 79 contributing resources, primarily residential with some commercial buildings and a church.
 The oldest building is an 1881 house, most of the buildings date from about 1875 to 1940.

 The district was added to the National Register of Historic Places on March 29, 1990 as an example of a cohesive residential neighborhood from the late 19th to early 20th centuries.